-In keeping with this, the following principles have been established:
+The following principles of "good faith" have been established:

-- 1. Seller must use due diligence to ascertain that shipments consist of properly packed paper stock and that shipments are made during the period specified. - Arbitrary deductions, cancellations and/or rejections by the Buyer are counter to acceptable good trade practices. - 3.
-Seller shall provide the quality of paper stock agreed upon but shall not be responsible for the use of the paper stock or of the manufactured product.
+- Seller must use due diligence to ascertain that shipments consist of properly packed paper stock and that shipments are made during the period specified. - Arbitrary deductions, cancellations and/or rejections by the Buyer are counter to acceptable good trade practices. - Seller shall provide the quality of paper stock agreed upon but shall not be responsible for the use of the paper stock or of the manufactured product.